 Offline promotion – Any advertising or promotion not on the internet, this could be anything from a piece of editorial in a glossy to a flyer in a shop window.

 Offline SEO – Activities to increase traffic to your site that is done away from your site, eg through securing backlinks in editorial coverage.

-Online SEO – Technical and non-technical improvements to your site, carried out on the site, eg creating quality, keyword-rich content or making changes to the code, so the website performs better.
+Online SEO – Technical and non-technical improvements to your site, carried out on the site, eg creating quality, keyword-rich content or making changes to the page set up, so your website performs better.

 Owned media – Anything you own and manage outright – eg your website, social media pages, your shop window, etc.

 Paid media – This is the content you pay to place in front of your audience (see also bought media).

 Page ranking – This is how highly your website or webpage ranks in Google.
 Each search result has a corresponding page position, eg position 10 is at the bottom of page one, position 11 is at the top of page two, and so on.